ranikamadurawe/docs-choreo-dev/en/docs/api-proxies.md

 ### Consumers

-Consuming the published APIs is made easy with the inbuilt Choreo Developer Portal.
-Application developers can discover and invoke published APIs using the Choreo Developer Portal.
+Application developers can discover and consume published APIs via the Choreo Developer Portal.

 To learn more about the Choreo Developer Portal, see [Developer Portal](manage/developer-portal.md).